Co-parenting Support Group

 - Imitative behavior.

-Parents can observe and imitate or model positive and helpful behaviors toward each other and others in the group.
+Parents can observe and imitate or model positive and helpful behaviors toward others in the group.

 - Interpersonal learning.